magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

 .. image:: https://i.imgur.com/kJYk1Oh.jpg

-* In **Use in ProductsPage Navigation** field: choose the possibility of being displayed on Layered Navigation or not
+* In the **Use in ProductsPage Navigation** field: Choose the possibility of being displayed on Layered Navigation or not
-* In **Use in Search Results ProductsPage Navigation** field: choose the possibility of being filtered by Layered Navigation or not.
+* In the **Use in Search Results ProductsPage Navigation** field: Choose the possibility of being filtered by Layered Navigation or not.
-* In **Position** field: The attribute has bigger posistion will be placed lower.
+* In the **Position** field: The attribute has bigger posistion will be placed lower.
 0 to set it in default as Magento 2's principle.
-* In **Allow Multiple Filter** field : By choose **Yes**, the shoppers are able to filter by multi-option in this group attribute.
+* In the **Allow Multiple Filter** field: By choose **Yes**, the shoppers are able to filter by multi-option in this group attribute.
 For example: You can allow the shoppers to choose more than 1 filter in `Color` group attribute but only can choose 1 filter in `Style` group attribute.
-* In **Display Style** field: Choose the display style of the group attribute.
+* In the **Display Style** field: Choose the display style of the group attribute.
 The specific design for each style is mentioned in the *next section*.
-* In **Enable search option** field: Choose to enable/ disable the **Quick Lookup Option** in this attribute group.
+* In the **Enable search option** field: Choose to enable/ disable the **Quick Lookup Option** in this attribute group.
-* In **Expand by default** field: Choose to automatically expand this attribute group or not when the shoppers go to the collection page.
+* In the **Expand by default** field: Choose to automatically expand this attribute group or not when the shoppers go to the collection page.

 5.2 Filter by decimal attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^